WebAssembly/spec/spectec/test-prose/TEST.md

 12. Return $fge_($size(Fnn), fN_1, fN_2).

 cvtop__ t_u1 t_u2 cvtop_u1 c_u1
-1. If cvtop_u1 is of the case EXTEND, then:
+1. If cvtop_u1 is EXTEND, then:
   a.
 Let (EXTEND sx) be cvtop_u1.
   b.
 Let iN be c_u1.
   c.
 If ((t_u1 = I32) /\ (t_u2 = I64)), then: